These delicious buttery Thermomix Christmas Melting Moments are sandwiched with silky buttercream icing and dipped in Christmas-themed sprinkles.

 Instructions

-- Insert Butterfly Whisk: Add 1 teaspoon of boiling water and ¼ teaspoon vanilla extract to the icing mixture and mix 2 min/speed 3.
-Remove butterfly whisk and transfer into a bowl and set aside until the biscuits have cooled completely.
+- Insert the butterfly whisk: Add 1 teaspoon of boiling water and ¼ teaspoon of vanilla extract to the icing mixture and mix for 1 min/speed 3.
+Scrape down the sides of the mixing bowl with a spatula and mix for 20 sec/speed 3.

-- These are best eaten fresh but any leftovers can be stored in the fridge in an airtight container for a few days.
+These are best eaten fresh, but any leftovers can be stored in the fridge in an airtight container for a few days.

 Nutrition Information:

-Yield: 12 Serving Size: 1Amount Per Serving: Calories: 308Total Fat: 18gSaturated Fat: 11gTrans Fat: 0gUnsaturated Fat: 6gCholesterol: 50mgSodium: 7mgCarbohydrates: 35gFiber: 0gSugar: 23gProtein: 2g
+Yield: 12 Serving Size: 1Amount Per Serving: Calories: 303Total Fat: 18gSaturated Fat: 11gTrans Fat: 0gUnsaturated Fat: 6gCholesterol: 47mgSodium: 3mgCarbohydrates: 34gFiber: 0gSugar: 23gProtein: 2g

 The information shown is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for a professional nutritionist’s advice.

-Esta Jones
+Esta Jones says

 can melting moments be frozen with filiing?

-Vicki
+Vicki says

 Hi Esta, Sorry for the late response.
 Yes, melting moments can be frozen (with filling) in an airtight container for up to 1 month.
 Vicki.